sergey-shandar/public/notes/economics.md

   It also can work as a pension:
   - `5,0,0,0,0` means a high tax on the first year and negative tax on the consequent years.
   - inheritance is treated as an income.
+- Real economic value.
+  - if two companies innovate and compete in the same industry and one wins, what is the total economic impact?
+  - Imagine we have multiple ways and don't know which is more profitable.
+Each business takes a different way, and only one of them survives.
+Is there value in a business that didn't survive?
+From a social point of view, yes.
+Because now we know which way is the best.